itsneo-2003/react-project/Readme2.md

 - The term “Created state” will be updated to “In Progress” in the reminders, as this aligns with the status displayed in the UI.

-- The emphasis/underlining for immediate action items has been incorporated in both FRA and COI templates as suggested.
+- The wording in the overdue communications has been refined to emphasize immediate action (e.g., replacing “urgent” references with “immediate action” wording) for both PMs and RFOs.

 - Regarding the overdue notification timeline, ideally the overdue communication should be triggered after completion of the 30-day due period (i.e., on Day 31).